 The adrenaline rush that comes when you find a home that melts your heart is amazing.
-It’s also pretty powerful and so often, causes eager buyers to purchase homes they didn’t fully inspect.
+It’s also pretty powerful and often causes eager buyers to purchase homes they didn’t fully inspect.
 A proper inspection ensures that major problems do not lurk underneath the surface of all that beauty.
-A home that is aesthetically appealing is only as good as it’s structure and the foundation that it sits on.
+An aesthetically appealing home is only as good as its structure and the foundation that it sits on.
 Don’t discover too late that the home you’ve purchased is nothing more than a money trap.
 Inspect the 10 areas of a home before you close to ensure that you’re getting the quality home that you deserve.

 1- Look at the Roof

-Know the signs of a damaged roof before your tour of the home.
+Know the signs of a damaged roof before you tour the home.
 Is the roof caving in?
 Are shingles missing?
 Does the roof look old and worn?
-A quality roof may lower your homeowners’ insurance premium and it certainly protects you from expensive repairs.
+A quality roof may lower your homeowners’ insurance premium, and it certainly protects you from expensive repairs.

 2- Does it Look Old?